kaho0629/1340-course-project/README.md

 -	User can view the daily, monthly or yearly statement.
 5. Budget setting.
 -	User can set the limits on their budget daily, monthly and yearly.
-6. Edit and recover the records
+6. Edit the records
--	User can edit and recover their previous records.
+-	User can edit their previous records.
 7. Suggestion in wealth allocation
 -	We can give a simple saving plan or expanse plan to our user by using their record.
 Those functions are the basic idea of our programme.
 We may add some new functions if there is a spark of new idea.